explicitcontextualunderstanding/audiobook/audiobook-plan.md

 # Use python3 explicitly
 python3 /usr/local/bin/utils/test_csm.py /models/sesame-csm-1b
 # Note: If you encounter an error like:
-# ModuleNotFoundError: No module named 'moshi' or 'triton'
+# ModuleNotFoundError: No module named 'moshi', 'triton', or 'torchao'
 # This indicates the dependency failed to install correctly.
 Check build logs.
-# Errors related to 'torchao' should no longer occur with this base image strategy.
+# Build-time import errors related to conflicts between these packages
+# should ideally be caught during the 'docker build' step.

 # Generate an audiobook using Sesame (inside container)
 # Use python3 explicitly